Coronavirus Job Retention Scheme (CJRS)

 From the start of July some furloughed employees may be allowed to return to work part-time and still receive subsidised pay via the scheme.

-When launched in March the scheme was initially only due to run for a month or so, but the Government has now extended the scheme until the end of October 2020.
+When launched in March the scheme was initially only due to run for a month or so, but the Government has now extended the scheme until the 31 October 2020.

 Employers are responsible for calculating the correct amounts to claim from the scheme, with HMRC expected to take a hard line on errors that are not corrected quickly.